 We’re a really small company – I manage all the marketing, with a little help from our CEO and founder, Julian Flores.
 We also have two interns.

 We just started in November 2013.
 It works very well for us, but it can be overwhelming.
 There is a lot of information and you are never certain if your efforts are the right ones.
 Also, we don’t have a huge budget, so we need to be spot on with our efforts.
-Other marketing efforts take time, like SEO, blogging, email marketing and partnerships.
-So AdWords was a place we could test the market right away.
+Other startup marketing efforts take time, like SEO, blogging, email marketing and partnerships.
+So Google Ads was a place we could test the market right away.
 That was a big draw for us.

 How did you hear about the Grade and Get Paid contest?
 Had you heard of the AdWords Performance Grader before you entered the contest?